Kneecap vow to beat government in court ‘for second time’ amid member’s terror charge

 Kneecap vow to beat government in court ‘for second time’ amid band member’s terror charge

-Kneecap played in Finsbury Park, London, on Saturday evening as a supporting act for Fontaines D.C.
+Kneecap played in Finsbury Park on Saturday evening as a supporting act for Fontaines D.C.

 Next month will see “the second time Kneecap have beat the British Government in court”, the Irish rap trio said at their largest gig to date.